ParanormalCoder/bootstrap-sass-grunt/README.md

 After running the above commands, you can run the below commands:

-1.  _grunt_ : which compiles the src folder's content into dist folder. (developer option)
+1.  _grunt_ : compiles the src folder's content into dist folder. (developer option)
-2.  _grunt dist_ : which compiles the src folder's content into dist folder. (distribution option)
+2.  _grunt dist_ :compiles the src folder's content into dist folder. (distribution option)